-Now head to your project in Datatrics and click on your project name in the top left corner.
-Click on Channels in the dropdown menu, and navigate to the channel Google Analytics.
+Now head to your project in Datatrics and click on your project name in the top right corner.
+Click on Integrations in the dropdown menu, and navigate to the Google Analytics integration.

 If Google Analytics is connected, you will find a translation table with the names of the Custom Dimensions you just added to Google Analytics.
 In this table, you need to enter the indexes of the Custom Dimensions.

 Note: this is an example, based on the Custom Dimensions of the screenshot earlier in this post.